marcbperez/docker-gradle/README.md

 # docker-gradle

-A Docker container for building Gradle prjects.
+A Docker container for building Gradle projects.
 Includes a basic Gradle build script and docker-compose support.

 ## Installation